raspberrychris/paddleboardmaster/content/post/hapfan-inflatable-stand-up-paddleboard.md

 If that interests you, then read on!

-## What we noticed First: Great Design & High Quality Accessories
+## What I noticed First: Great Design & Good Quality Accessories

 One thing that you will instantly notice about this paddleboard is the awesome design.